ISPCAN International Congress & Rise Up Policy Forum: Join 1,000+ child protection professionals in Melbourne, Australia August 24–27, 2026.

 Harmful sexual behaviours among children and young people are an emerging and complex challenge across Southeast Asia, particularly within rapidly evolving digital environments.
 Despite increasing concern, responses remain inconsistent and are often shaped by moral or criminal interpretations rather than developmentally informed, preventative approaches.

-This Mastermind session presents new UNICEF-supported regional evidence and the development of ASEAN Guidelines to strengthen prevention and response.
+This Mastermind session presents new UNICEF-supported regional evidence and intent of the proposed ASEAN Guidelines outlined in the Regional Plan of Action on the Protection of Children from All Forms of Online Exploitation and Abuse (RPA COEA) in ASEAN 2026-2030 to strengthen prevention and response.
 Drawing on a systems-based framework, the session reframes harmful sexual behaviours as shaped by the interaction of developmental vulnerability, social context, and the normalisation of sexual violence within children’s everyday environments.

 Participants will engage in facilitated discussion to explore how guidance can be translated into action across diverse legal, cultural, and service contexts.
 Through cross-sector dialogue and shared learning, the session will generate practical insights to inform the implementation of coordinated, evidence-based system responses across ASEAN Member States.